crowd4u/hcomp24-wip-tamura/README.md

 Takumi Tamura, Hiroyoshi Ito, Satoshi Oyama, Atsuyuki Morishima, "Simulation-based Exploration for Aggregation Algorithms in Human+AI Crowd: What factors should we consider for better results?", Works-in-Progress and Demos track, The 12th AAAI Conference on Human Computation and Crowdsourcing (HCOMP2024), October 16–19, 2024, Pittsburgh, Pennsylvania, USA, 4 pages.

+**Note:** This paper is in the Works-in-Progress and Demonstration track at HCOMP 2024.
+The paper has not been contained the proceedings of the conference, in other words, this work is not published.
+See also: https://www.humancomputation.com/submit.html#wip